 Bonus Determinations-Performance Incentive Program.
-Under the Performance Incentive Program, each year (generally during the first quarter) the Board establishes company-wide financial performance objectives, which serve as the basis for determining the eligibility for and amount of bonuses to be paid under the program.

-For 2015, the Board used our revenue and non-GAAP operating income (excluding bonus expense) for the performance objectives, weighted 75% for revenue and 25% for non-GAAP operating income (excluding bonus expense).
-We define non-GAAP operating income (excluding bonus expense) as our income from operations, calculated in accordance with GAAP, excluding our stock-based compensation expense, the amortization of acquired intangibles and merger-related expenses.
+Under the Performance Incentive Program, each year (generally during the first quarter) the Board establishes company-wide financial performance objectives, which serve as the basis for determining the eligibility for and the amount of bonuses to be paid under the program.
+For 2016, the Board used our revenue and non-GAAP operating income (excluding bonus expense) for the performance objectives, weighted 75% for revenue and 25% for non-GAAP operating income (excluding bonus expense).
+We define non-GAAP operating income (excluding bonus expense) as our income from operations, calculated in accordance with GAAP, excluding our stock-based compensation expense, the amortization of acquired intangibles, merger-related expenses and costs to exit a facility.
 The Board determines the goals for each of these objectives in consultation with management and taking into account our performance for the immediately preceding year.
 The Board establishes goals it believes are necessary to provide a competitive overall compensation package in light of each named executive officer's base salary and to motivate our executives to achieve an aggressive level of growth.
-Our 2015 revenue goal was \$136.5 million, compared with \$134.7 million in actual revenue for the fiscal year ended December 31, 2015.
-Our 2015 non-GAAP operating income (excluding bonus expense) goal was \$2.6 million, compared with \$4.9 million in actual non-GAAP operating income (excluding bonus expense) for the fiscal year ended December 31, 2015.
+Our 2016 revenue goal was \$146.0 million, compared with \$150.3 million in actual revenue for the fiscal year ended December 31, 2016.
+Our 2016 non-GAAP operating income (excluding bonus expense) goal was \$5.0 million, compared with \$4.5 million in actual non-GAAP operating income (excluding bonus expense) for the fiscal year ended December 31, 2016.